 There’s utility, to be sure, in discovering these ever-more sophisticated and precise ways of measuring.
 But we also need a good dose of humility.
 What history has taught us is that the more we measure, the more we realize how little we know.

-If you compromise on your metrics in order to fit the capitalist model of the world, then that cold, inhospitable picture is all that’s reflected back at you.
 In The Givenness of Things, a book of essays on faith excerpted at the Nation, Marilynne Robinson writes that “the fundamental character of time and space is being called into question.”
 Next to what we know now, she says, “Einstein’s universe seems mechanistic in comparison.
 Newton’s, the work of a tinkerer.
 If Galileo shocked the world by removing the sun from its place, so to speak, then this polyglot army of mathematicians and cosmologists who offer always new grounds for new conceptions of absolute reality should dazzle us all, freeing us at last from the circle of old Urizen’s compass.
 But we are not free.”

 Instead, we persist in imagining the world as a closed system made up of solvable equations.
 It’s true that we have more data than ever before about how readers interact with journalism.
 But the dumb, wooden ruler is just as effective as the most sophisticated AI algorithm in telling us how valuable a piece of writing is—which is to say not very effective at all.